htmfilho/htmfilho.github.io/_posts/2021/2021-12-16-knowledge-portfolio.md

 - **Problem Domains**: The problems I like to solve are in 3 domains:

   - _Healthcare_: that's my professional domain, the one that pays my bills.
 I worked in many domains throughout my career, but healthcare is the most fascinating one for me.
 My contributions directly translates into increased life expectancy of the population, even a tiny little bit.
 - _Home Automation_: I bought a new home a year ago and there is nothing more exciting than modernizing it.
+  - _Sports_: sports are an important part of my family's activities.
+I'm a runner, my wife too, my older soon is a swimmer, and my yonger dauther is a gymnast.
+I'm very much involved in those activities, specially swimming, for which I'm training to become an official.

-  - _Tools for Work_: From time to time, I find opportunities to improve something in my work.
+- _Utilities_: From time to time, I find opportunities to improve something in my work.
 I end up creating several small productivity tools to explore those opportunities.

 In the range of programming languages, these are my choices: